Daandelange/ofxBezierRs/Readme.md

 ## Early state
 Bezier-rs provides [plenty of functions](https://graphite.rs/libraries/bezier-rs/), not all are implemented yet.
-Right now, see this addon as a proof-of-concept for using lib bezier-rs with C++ code.
+Right now, consider this addon as a proof-of-concept for using libBezierRs with C++ code.
-Only tested on osx 10.12 + OF 0.11.2, the binaries are not yet bundled.
+Tested on `osx 10.12 + OF 0.11.2` and `linux + OF 0.11.2`, the binaries are not yet bundled.

 Functions :
 - [x] Shape offset